-Work by Barbara Jones
+Work by Elaine Dohms

-Art Center, Blue Ridge Parkway Milepost 382, Asheville Main Gallery, Through Jan.
-17, 2024 - "Embellishments: Members of the Southern Highland Craft Guild".
+Main Gallery, Through Jan.
+17, 2024 - "Embellishments".
+This exhibition features the work of fifty-one Guild members showcasing embellished work in a variety of craft media.
+The exhibition curator, Nikki Josheff, chooses a theme and title for each member show that opens at the Folk Art Center.
+"I thought Embellishments would be a fun theme for our members to explore.
+Member exhibition theme's are always open to interpretation by the maker.
+It adds another layer of fun to the theme.
+Our members hit this one out of the ballpark!
+This is one of my favorite exhibitions!"
+Josheff states.
 Permanent Collection Gallery, Ongoing - "Craft Traditions: The Southern Highland Craft Guild Collection".
 The Guild's Permanent Collection is comprised of approximately 2400 craft objects and dates from the late 19th century to present.
 Beginning with a donation from Frances Goodrich in 1931, the Permanent Collection serves the Guild's mission of craft conservation and education.
 This new installation will feature over 200 works that highlight our holdings in traditional art: woodcarving, pottery, dolls, basketry, weavings and furniture.
 The subject of this ongoing exhibition is craft history - that of the Southern Highland Craft Guild and the Studio Craft Movement.
 Wells Fargo of Asheville has donated Hardy Davidson's Carvings to the SHCG's Permanent Collection.
 Hailing from Swannanoa, NC, woodcarver Hardy Davidson became a Guild Member in 1944 and was awarded Life membership in 1973.
-The Bank of Asheville commissioned these carvings sometime between 1930 and 1940, according to Hardy Davidson's great nephew, Glen Campbell.
-Almost eight decades later, the carvings have found a new home at the Folk Art Center on the Blue Ridge Parkway.
-"We are pleased to donate the wooden carvings by Hardy Davidson to the Southern Highland Craft Guild," said Neal Diguattro, District Manager for Wells Fargo in Asheville.
 Focus Gallery, Through Nov.
 13 - "Finding Balance," featuring works by: Barbara Jones (fiber), Elaine Dohms (fiber), Deneece Harrell (clay), Thomas Irven (wood) and Janice MacDonald (mixed media).
+Nov.
+17 - Feb.
+28, 2024 - "Creating Textures," featuring works by: Joseph Rhodes (metal), Barry Rhodes (clay), Joanna Warren (leather), Neil Carroll (wood), and Judy Ott (fiber).
 Through Dec. - The Southern Highland Craft Guild hosts daily craft demonstrations at the Folk Art Center.
 Every day from 10am-4pm, two artists of differing medias will explain and demonstrate their craft with informative materials displayed at their booth.
 These free educational events are open to the public.
 Visitors will have the opportunity to purchase a piece from the demonstrators, and walk away with fine craft that came to life by the hands of its maker.
-Viewers are invited to discuss craft, ask questions, and learn the importance of preserving these practices whilst visiting the Folk Art Center.
-Hours: daily from 9am-6pm.
-Contact: call 828/298-7928 or at (www.southernhighlandguild.org).
+Viewers are invited to discuss craft, ask questions, and learn the importance of preserving these practices whilst visiting the Folk Art org).